kawansoft/aceql-http/README.md

 ***Note that the Windows and Linux/Unix installers cover both the Community Edition and the Enterprise Edition.***

-## Enterprise Edition Licensing

-When buying a license, the license is valid for one year for 1 up to 5 SQL database names.
-There is no limitation to the number of computers installed.
-This means you are granted the right to access each 1 to 5 databases from any computer.
-For example, the `"my_company_sales"` database may be accessed by AceQL from your test server, your pre-production server and your production server.

-If your need mass volume, please contact us at sales@kawansoft.com.

-## Activating the Enterprise Edition

-Transitioning from default Community Edition to Enterprise Edition just requires a license file *<u>after download and installation</u>* described below:

-1. Get a Trial License File at www.aceql.com/aceql-trial or buy one on our [Online Shop](https://download.aceql.com/shop).
-2. You will receive per email the license file.
-3. Install the received `aceql-license-key.txt` license file in the :
-   1. Windows : `<Installation Directory>/AceQL/lib-server/` subdirectory.
-   2. Linux/Unix : `<Installation Directory>/lib-server/` subdirectory.

-4. Restart the AceQL Server.

 # Download and Installation

 ## Linux / Unix Installation